esp8266/Arduino/doc/ideoptions.rst

 Crystal Frequency
 ~~~~~~~~~~~~~~~~~

-This is the on-board crytal frequency (26 or 40Mhz).
-Default is 26.
-But
+This is the on-board crystal frequency (26 or 40Mhz).
+Default is 26MHz.
-the chip was designed with 40MHz.
-That explains the strange 74880 default
+But the chip was designed with 40MHz.
+That explains the default strange
-serial baud rate at boot, which is 115200*26/40 (115200 being what everybody
+74880 baud rate at boot, which is 115200*26/40 (115200 being what everybody
 uses by default nowadays).

 Flash Size
 ~~~~~~~~~~

-With the Arduino core, ESP82xx can use 1MB at most to store the main sketch.
+With the Arduino core, ESP82xx can use at most 1MB to store the main sketch in flash memory.

-ESP8285 have a 1MB internal flash capacity.
-ESP8266 are shipped with an external flash chip that is most often 1MB(esp01, esp01s, lots of appliances), 4MB (DIY boards like wemos/lolin D1 mini or nodemcu) or 16MB (lolin D1 mini pro).
-But configuration with 2MB 8MB also exist.
+ESP8285 has 1MB internal flash capacity.
+ESP8266 is always shipped with an external flash chip that is most often 1MB(esp01, esp01s, lots of appliances), 4MB (DIY boards like wemos/lolin D1 mini or nodemcu) or 16MB (lolin D1 mini pro).
+But configurations with 2MB 8MB also exist.
 This core is also able to use older 512KB chips that are today not much used and officially deprecated by Espressif.

 Flash space is divided into 3 main zones.
 The first is the user program space, 1MB at most.
 The second is enough space for the OTA ability.
-The third, the remaining space, can be used for a filesystem (LittleFS).
+The third, the remaining space, can be used to hold a filesystem (LittleFS).

-The list propose many different configurations.
-In the generic board list, the first one of each size is the default and most commonly used.
+This list propose many different configurations.
+In the generic board list, the first one of each size is the default and suitable for many cases.

-Example: ``4MB (FS:2MB OTA:~1019KB)``
+Example: ``4MB (FS:2MB OTA:~1019KB)``:

-- 4MB is the flash chip size (= 4 MBytes oddly noted 16Mbits sometimes but not here)
+- 4MB is the flash chip size (= 4 MBytes, sometimes oddly noted 16Mbits)
-- ``OTA:~1019KB`` (around 1MB) is used for Over The Air flashing (note that this one can be ``gzip``-ped
+- ``OTA:~1019KB`` (around 1MB) is used for Over The Air flashing (note that this one can be ``gzip``-ped)
 - ``FS:2MB`` means that 2MBytes are used for an internal filesystem (LittleFS).

 Flash Mode
 ~~~~~~~~~~

 There are four options.
 The most compatible and slowest is ``DOUT``.
 The
-fasted is `QIO``.
-Every esp8266 is able to use any of these modes, but
+fasted is ``QIO``.
+ESP8266 mcu is able to use any of these modes, but
 depending on the flash chips capabilities and how it is connected to the
-esp8266, the fastest mode may not be valid.
-Note that esp8285 requires the
+esp8266, the fastest mode may not be working.
+Note that ESP8285 requires
-``DOUT`` mode.
+the ``DOUT`` mode.

 Here is some more insights about that on `esp32 forums<https://www.esp32.com/viewtopic.php?t=1250#p5523>`__.

 Reset Method